Potsdam – Potsdam-Mittelmark II – Teltow-Fläming II: History

 Potsdam – Potsdam-Mittelmark II – Teltow-Fläming II was created after German reunification in 1990, then known as Potsdam.
 It acquired its current name in the 2002 election.
 In the 1990 through 1998 elections, it was constituency 276 in the numbering system.
 In the 2002 and 2005 elections, it was number 61.
 In the 2009 election, it was number 62.
 Since the 2013 election, it has been number 61.

 Originally, the constituency comprised the independent city of Potsdam and a few surrounding municipalities in the district of Potsdam-Land (abolished in 1993).
 It acquired its current configuration in the 2002 election, when it took on many more municipalities from the Potsdam-Mittelmark district and a few from the Teltow-Fläming district.
 Upon the abolition of the Fahrland Amt ahead of the 2005 election, the former municipality of Seeburg was transferred out of the constituency.
 At the same time, it gained the former municipalities of Derwitz and Groß Schulzendorf.
-In the 2009 election, it lost the municipalities of Blankenfelde-Mahlow and Rangsdorf.
-Because of a growing population in Potsdam itself, it lost the municipality of Großbeeren in the 2017 election and the municipality of Werder (Havel) in the 2021 election.
+Because of a growing population in Potsdam itself, it lost the municipalities of Blankenfelde-Mahlow and Rangsdorf in the 2009 election, the municipality of Großbeeren in the 2017 election and the large municipality of Werder (Havel) with 27.000 people in the 2021 election.

 Members

 Due to the dominance of Potsdam, Potsdam – Potsdam-Mittelmark II – Teltow-Fläming II has been a stronghold of the Social Democratic Party (SPD), which won the constituency in every election except in the 2013 CDU landslide.

-The constituency was first represented by Emil Schnell (SPD) from 1990 to 2002, followed by Andrea Wicklein from 2002 to 2013.
+The constituency was first represented by former GDR Minister for Posts and Telecommunications Emil Schnell (SPD) from 1990 to 2002, followed by Andrea Wicklein from 2002 to 2013.
 The constituency was won by the Christian Democratic Union (CDU) in the 2013 election, and represented by Katherina Reiche.
 She resigned in 2015 to become CEO of the Association of Local Utilities (VKU).
 In the 2017 election, SPD candidate Manja Schüle was elected.
 She resigned in November 2019 after being appointed to the state government of Brandenburg.
-Vice-Chancellor and SPD lead candidate Olaf Scholz was elected in 2021.
+Vice-Chancellor and SPD lead candidate Olaf Scholz was elected in 2021 and re-elected in 2025.